-Should a student need to serve a detention, this time will be completed at the conclusion of the school day on a day designated by TCS.
+Should a student in grades 4-6 need to serve a detention, this time will be completed at the conclusion of the school day on a day designated by TCS.
 It is the student's responsibility to report on time to the designated location.
 Detention time will be supervised by a faculty or staff member and may coincide with other scheduled practices and/or games.
-This will be a quiet study hall and may be used for reading, studying, or completing homework.
+This will be a quiet study hall and is to be used for reading, studying, or completing homework.
 Cell phone use and sleeping during detention is always prohibited.
-Faculty may at their discretion, have students use this time serving TCS.
+The faculty member may at their discretion, have students use this time serving TCS.
 This service may include picking up trash, sweeping floors, or other projects as deemed appropriate by the supervising staff member.